ambuda-org/ambuda/docs/project-layout.rst

 - `ambuda` contains the main server code.

 - `data` contains third-party data.
-[Not in version control.]
+(Not in version control.)

+- `docs` contains this documentation.

+- `env` contains our Python dependencies.
+(Not in version control.)

 - `migrations` contains database migration logic.
-For details on how to run migrations, see the :doc:`/quickstart`.
+For details on how to run migrations, see :doc:`/managing-the-database`.

+- `node_modules` contains our JavaScript dependencies.
+(Not in version control.)

 - `production` contains production configs.
-[Not in version control.]
+(Not in version control.)

+- `scripts` contains various initialization scripts for the repo.

-- `test` contains all unit tests.
+- `test` contains all of our unit tests.

 Core code
 ---------

 `ambuda` contains the main server code, and this is where you will spend most of your time.

-Here are the important toplevel files in this directory:
+Here are the toplevel files in this directory:

 - `__init__.py` is the main entrypoint to Ambuda.
 It creates the app, sets up various URL routes, and adds filters that we can use in our template logic.

+- `admin.py` defines our internal admin panel, which we use to make ad-hoc changes to our production data.

+- `auth.py` contains our authentication logic.

+- `consts.py` contains important constants.

 - `database.py` defines the database schema.
 This is an important file that you should change only with great care.